AKXtreme/serat-system/README.md

 ## 📖 Project Overview

 **SERAT** (System for Enterprise Resource Administration and Tracking) is a revolutionary, full-stack enterprise management system that brings together the best of modern web technologies.
-Built with Spring Boot 3.x backend and React 18 frontend, SERAT represents our **first major release (v1.0)** designed specifically for Ethiopian businesses and enterprises worldwide.
+Built with Spring Boot 3.x backend and React 18 frontend, SERAT represents our **first major release (v1.0)** designed specifically for businesses and enterprises worldwide.

-### 🎯 **Mission Statement**
-> *To empower Ethiopian businesses with world-class enterprise management tools that combine international standards with local cultural values.*

-### 🦌 **The Waliya Ibex Spirit**
-Named after Ethiopia's majestic Waliya Ibex, SERAT embodies the characteristics of this rare and resilient mountain goat:
-- **🏔️ Adaptability**: Thriving in challenging business environments
-- **🎯 Precision**: Navigating complex organizational structures with ease
-- **💪 Resilience**: Built to handle enterprise-scale operations
-- **🌿 Sustainability**: Designed for long-term growth and evolution

 ### � **What Makes SERAT Special**